 Metric: Name of a metric that you need to view, such as outbound network traffic and CPU usage.

 Statistical method: Common statistical methods for metrics such as maximum value, minimum value, and average value.
 That is, how metric data is aggregated within the statistical period.

 Filter: It is similar to the SQL Where statements and is used to filter metric data source that meets the criteria.

 Group By: It is similar to SQL Group By and is used to group metric data that has been filtered by predefined dimensions.

 User dimension: Group and aggregate metric data on the user account level.
 For example, if you want to view the average value of the overall memory usage of ECS instances A, B, and C, select Memory usage and Average value from metrics.
 Then select metrics A, B, and C as filter criteria, and set Group By to the User dimension.
 It is used to view the overall resource usage of multiple instances.

 Instance dimension: Group and aggregate metric data on the instance level.
 For example, if you want to view the average value of the memory usage of an ECS instance select Memory usage and Average value from the metrics.
 Select this instance as filter criteria, and set Group By to Instance dimension.
 Instance dimension is used to view the resource usage of a single instance.
 If you need to view the monitoring status of multiple instances simultaneously, select multiple instances as filter criteria, and set Group By to Instance dimension.

-Chart views: There are many types of the charts namely, line chart, area chart, heat map, pie chart and the table.
-Brief description is as follows:
+Chart views: There are many types of charts, namely line chart, area chart, heat map, pie chart, and table.
+A brief description is as follows: